 As things often do, the Run, Walk & Roll for Cancer Prevention – now The Cancer Prevention Challenge – started with a conversation.
 With no funding, but tons of enthusiasm and support from many people, the Cancer Prevention Challenge was born.
 In 2004, the plan was to partly raise funds to help fund the book being called Cancer: 101 Solutions to a Preventable Epidemic and then help get a Canadian prevention group (Prevent Cancer Now) off the ground.
 From 2004 to 2008, the geographic focus was mainly Ottawa’s great race weekend at the end of May, although we did have events in London and Windsor one year.
 Then, with interest for cancer prevention coming from people across Canada we decided to widen the scope.
 Hence, the transformation in 2009 to The Cancer Prevention Challenge.

-The Cancer Prevention Challenge runs from September 15 until December 2015.
+The Cancer Prevention Challenge runs year-round.
 Under this banner, anyone who wants to walk or run for a charity, or play euchre, sell cupcakes, hold a dinner theatre night or raise funds for cancer prevention can join together for the same cause.
 Each year we look forward to your creative challenge ideas and are so grateful for your support.